 Psychologist Hal Hershfield studies how thinking about time transforms the emotions and alters the judgments and decisions people make.
-While he was a Ph.D. student at Stanford University, his research concentrated on the psychology of long-term decision-making and how time affects people’s lives — specifically at a moment when Americans are living longer and saving less.
+His research concentrates on the psychology of long-term decision making and how time affects people’s lives — specifically at a moment when Americans are living longer and saving less.

 Hershfield says, “We’re in an interesting time to be conducting research on these topics because there are so many methodological tools available.
 I take the same question and try to investigate it from different angles, whether from a psychological perspective or a marketing perspective or even more of a managerial perspective.
 ‘What are the psychological components of saving, and how can we help people along the process of their looming retirement?’
 When it helps shed light on the question, I use methods like neuroimaging, eye tracking, archival and big data analyses, and even virtual reality.”

-He completed a post-doc at the Kellogg School of Management at Northwestern University that was designed specifically for psychology Ph.D.s bound for professorships at business schools.
-Hershfield later taught undergraduates at NYU Stern, and is now associate professor of marketing at UCLA Anderson.
-The b-school environment, he says, affords collaborations with larger firms as well as financial tech startups, and Hershfield is routinely approached by industry.
-He has been a consultant to Prudential Insurance Co.’s “Bring Your Challenges” campaign, American Greetings, Principal Financial Group, Morningstar and many others.
-Merrill Lynch has implemented his face-aging study in a marketing context to try to influence consumer behavior toward purchasing its products.
+Hershfield completed a post-doc at the Kellogg School of Management at Northwestern University, later taught undergraduates at NYU Stern and is now associate professor of marketing at UCLA Anderson.
+The business school environment, he says, affords collaborations with larger firms as well as financial tech startups, and Hershfield is routinely approached by industry.
+He has been a consultant to Prudential’s “Bring Your Challenges” campaign, the Consumer Financial Protection Bureau, Merrill Lynch, the Principal Financial Group and many other organizations.

-In the classroom, Hershfield says, “Whatever teaching I do has to be enjoyable for the students and for me.”
-Pop culture examples provide lessons that are effective because they resonate outside specialized frameworks.
-He has quoted Homer Simpson on the problems his future self will be saddled with.
+In the classroom, Hershfield strives to create an inclusive environment in which deep learnings are accomplished in a fun way.
+“Whatever teaching I do has to be enjoyable for the students and for me,” he says.
+Pop culture examples abound and provide lessons that are effective because they resonate outside specialized frameworks.

 B.A.
 Psychology, 2001, Tufts University